Version 3: 9 December 2020 (PDF version)

 - There are bound to be some technical difficulties, so it is important to stay calm, be patient and try to keep a sense of humour when things do not quite work as planned.

 - Virtual panels require a lot of concentration, and in video conferencing, looking at a screen for long periods of time will be tiring for all involved, so it is important to factor in reasonable breaks for panel members, advisers and minute-takers who are involved in the meeting.

 The following suggestions are intended as a guide only, and can be adapted to suit each agency’s requirements.

 Setting the agenda

-- Set a realistic agenda, particularly for the first panel, that allows for technical hitches, reasonable breaks for panel members and that gives time for reflection on the learning between cases and at the end of the panel meeting.
+- Set a realistic agenda that allows for technical hitches, reasonable breaks for panel members, and that gives time for reflection on the learning between cases and at the end of the panel meeting.

 - Allow extra time for all cases being heard, particularly if applicants and carers are participating.

 - Allow breaks between each case to allow panel members to take a comfort break, get a drink and have time away from the screen/phone.

 - Some agencies have decided to limit the number of cases they hear to a maximum of four, or to hold more frequent half-day panels, and have adjusted payments to panel members where this means shorter agendas.